What to do on Wild Koala Day

 Phone a Pollie

 Politicians make laws on behalf of us.
 They can only reflect our values if we tell them what is important to us.
-In Australia, they just don’t realise that koalas are a vote-winner.
+In Australia, they have begun to realise that koalas are a vote-winner, but they are hoping to buy us off with cash, while allowing their mining, housing & polluting donors to continue unabated.
 Tell them why koalas are important to you.

 Phone your politician now: read our blog about who and how to call, what to say.

 Here’s an example: in Queensland the Vegetation Management Act (1999) was weakened by the Newman government in 2013 to allow landowners to clear regrowth forest in waterways (prime koala habitat) and to ‘self-assess’ whether they needed permission to clear forest.
+This amendment led to a tripling of the rate of forest clearance in Queensland.
+[3][4] In early 2016, the Palaszczuk Labor government proposed an amendment to the law to slow biodiversity loss, but they failed by just 2 votes.
+Could a few more phone calls have saved thousands of hectares of koala forest?

 Click here for contact details for Australian politicians and environment ministers and a suggested phone and letter/email template.